Hernan1ro/100tifico/README.md

 # 100tifico

-This is a single web aplication made with JavaScript vainilla and webpack
+This is a single web application made with JavaScript vainilla and webpack